AdobeDocs/experience-manager-64.en/help/assets/indesign.md

    >
    >By default, after the configurable (retry.interval.to.whitelist.name) time in minutes the IDS worker is revalidated.
 If the worker is found online, it is removed from the blacklist

-## Enabling support for InDesign server 10.0 or higher {#enabling-support-for-indesign-server-or-higher}
+## Enable support for Adobe InDesign server 10.0 or later {#enabling-support-for-indesign-server-or-higher}

 For InDesign server 10.0 or higher, perform the following steps to enable multi-session support.

-1. Open Configuration Manager from your AEM Assets instance [https://&lt;Host Name&gt;:&lt;Port&gt;/system/console/configMgr](http://localhost:4502/system/console/configMgr).
+1. Open Configuration Manager from your AEM Assets instance `https://[AEM_server]:[port]/system/console/configMgr`.
-1. Edit the configuration ***com.day.cq.dam.ids.impl.IDSJobProcessor.name***.
+1. Edit the configuration `com.day.cq.dam.ids.impl.IDSJobProcessor.name`.
 1. Select the **[!UICONTROL ids.cc.enable]** option, and click **[!UICONTROL Save]**.

 >[!NOTE]